jschiff/sea/README.md

 ### Event Receivers

 Event receivers are single-argument methods annotated with `@Receiver` that accept a type assignable to `Event`.
 These methods may have any access modifier, name, and return type.
+Receivers are permitted to throw checked exceptions.
 A class may contain any number of receivers for any number of event types, or multiple receivers for the same event type.

 ```java
 class MyReceiver {